dgray001/gray_online/PLANS.md

 v0.6: Visible Risq
- s: More select options => can shift select to select by type, can select all units/etc... in zone and space
  t: Backend calculates player score and frontend shows it
  u: Abstract scrollbar
  v: Scrollable area for orders for buildings / units => add order list in backend and data on frontend